DerMolo/JAMLIST.FM/QUICK_START.md

-# Quick Start Guide - TL;DR Version
+# Quick Start Guide

-Get up and running in 5 minutes! ⚡
+Get up and running in 5 minutes.

 ---

-## 🖥️ On Your Computer (First Time)
+## On Your Computer (First Time)

 ### 1. Prerequisites Check
 ```bash